ZathrasXI/JointSpendingCalculator/README.md

 # JointSpendingCalclutor

 To help with working out who owes whom what.
-Put bank statements formatted as .csv. in a directory, and for each transaction in each statement the script will ask for the name of the people who owe money.
+Put bank statements formatted as .csv in a directory, and for each transaction in each statement the script will ask for the name of the people who owe money.
 At the end, an HTML table is created displaying, who owes whom what.

 Use `pytest` to run the tests.